-The European Union (EU) was created to prevent another World War from happening, by linking trade between the various European nations.
+After World War II, the European Union was created to prevent another world war, by linking together the various European nations through trade agreements.
 For some of our cultural trips, we will explore various World War II sites, since that war was so instrumental in the creation of the EU.
-We will visit the D-Day Beaches of Normandy, France; the Battle of the Bulge in Belgium; Checkpoint Charlie and the Sachsenhausen concentration camp in Berlin, Germany; the American Cemetery in Luxembourg; and other WWII sites.
+For example, we will visit the D-Day beaches in Normandy, France, and the American cemetery in Colleville-sur-Mer.

 Please contact Dr. Newell Wright at (701) 231-6532, or email@example.com for more details.